 Re: Meat By-Products:

 One thing they said that we do take issue with is the statement that “Meat By-products” get a bad rap and are actually just contain good organ meats.
 Organ meats are desirable ingredients, and are far more expensive than “Meat By-products”.
 Good organ meats would be listed on the label as their own named ingredient, ie: “beef liver” or “beef hearts”, etc. and would be USDA inspected and passed for human consumption.
 When you look closely at FDA laws concerning pet food ingredients, “Meat By-products” are defined as rendered product that is legally allowed to be a mix of any species of animal, including animals that “died otherwise than by slaughter”.
 These include animals that died from disease, euthanized animals, condemned/spoiled meats, and roadkill.
 Rendering facilities are waste management facilities, with separate standards for handling and storing ingredients meant to be rendered.
-FDA states clearly that these ingredients are acceptable in pet foods.
+FDA states clearly that these ingredients listed above are acceptable in pet foods.
 When looking at your ingredient list, it’s important that you see the species of animal mentioned with the proteins and the fat. ie: avoid “Animal Fat” and choose “Chicken Fat”.

 We love human quality organ meats for pets, and strongly advocate for their use to help supplement naturally occurring amino acids like taurine, cystein and methionine that support heart function, but we avoid By-products in pet foods, as even named ingredients such as “Chicken By-products” are not handled with the same safety or quality standards as USDA inspected and passed meats and organs.